 Programme Details

-You will be picked up at 08:00 by an English-speaking guide, to explore some of Bangkok’s hidden sites while learning about the history of Bangkok old town from a locals’ perspective.
+Pick up at 08:00 by an English-speaking guide to explore some of Bangkok’s hidden sites while learning about the history of Bangkok's old town from a local perspective.

 Inclusions: